matt-harvey/jewel/README.rst

 The source distribution comes with a "tools" directory, containing one or more standalone scripts which may be useful in connection with the library.
-These are not part of the "core library", are not required in order to use the library, and will NOT be installed by "make install".
+These are not part of the "core library", are not required in order to use the library, and will *not* be installed by "make install".
 (Library users can install these if desired simply by copying them to a location in their
 ```PATH```.)
 The documentation on each script is contained in the script file
 itself.